Find Affordable College Courses

 $11,752 Average Tuition & Fees

-Out of the 13 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 2 spot on the list.
-Located in the large city of Austin, UT Austin is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend The University of Texas at Austin.
+The school came in at #2 on this year’s Best Value Physics Schools in Texas list.
+Located in the large city of Austin, UT Austin is a public college with a very large student population.

 The average tuition and fees for an in-state undergraduate at UT Austin are $11,752 a year.
 While working on their degree, physics majors at UT Austin accumulate an average of around $21,533 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $193.